BeanieODM/beanie/docs/tutorial/defining-a-document.md

 - Use of state management
 - Validation on save
 - Configure if nulls should be saved to the database
+- read_only lets you configure Document for only reading from data base and is set to False by default

 ### Collection name